doubleyuhtee/mojimanager/README.md

 ## Tokens

+To get your xoxs-##### token for uploading, open the customize page in your browser, then open the console and execute following line:

+`window.prompt("your api token is: ", TS.boot_data.api_token)`

-To get your xoxs-##### token for uploading, open the customize page in your browser, open the networking tab in the developer pane, and find a request with the token included (emoji.list for example)
+You can also find it yourself by opening the networking tab in the developer pane, and find a request with the token included (emoji.list for example)
 ![sniffingtoken](docs/sniffingtoken.PNG)

 ### Management